flynby4/PING-PONG-PYGAME/README.md

 ---
 This project is a terminal-based ping pong game using **Pygame**.
 Its made via LLM to make interactive game design using object-oriented principles and real-time graphical rendering.

+---

+LLM used : Gemini ( due to pro version avalability for students )